 How much does Restylane cost?

 Restylane® is injected in a customized procedure based on your specific needs, so the cost will vary from patient to patient.
 In general, the cost of Restylane treatment is comparable to the cost of similar procedures.
 In our office the price may range from $500 and up depending on area of injection and amount of medication used.
 However, Restylane's properties often prove to be very economical over the long term.
-Please consult Dr. Vafa to determine the best recommendation for your particular needs.

 What are the advantages of Restylane?

 Restylane is natural, cosmetic filler.
 Botox is a drug that blocks nerve transmission and relaxes the underlying muscles.
 Many patients have been very pleased after receiving treatment with both products.

 Restylane is different than other hyaluronic acid-based products and bovine collagen.
 Unlike rooster-derived hyaluronic acids and bovine collagen products, Restylane is free from animal proteins.
 This limits any risk of animal-based disease transmissions or development of allergic reactions to animal proteins.
 Bovine collagen is derived from cowhide and requires an allergy test.
 Restylane can be administered without pretesting, so no waiting is required.

 Cold compresses (a cloth dipped in cold water, wrung out, and applied to the injected area) may be used immediately after treatment to reduce swelling.